Apple T2: History

 The Apple T2 was first released in the iMac Pro in late 2017.

 On July 12, 2018, Apple released an updated MacBook Pro that includes the T2 chip, which among other things enables the "Hey Siri" feature.

-On November 7, 2018, Apple released the updated Mac mini and MacBook Air models with the T2 chip.
-MacBook Air’s Touch ID sensor is powered by the chip.
+On November 7, 2018, Apple released the updated Mac Mini and MacBook Air models with the T2 chip.

 On August 4, 2020, a refresh of the 5K iMac was announced, including the T2 chip.

-The functionality of the T2 chip is incorporated in Apple’s M-series CPUs, thus eliminating the need for a separate chip in Apple silicon-powered computers.
-No computer since late 2020 shipped with a T2 chip.
+The functionality of the T2 chip is incorporated in Apple's M-series CPUs, thus eliminating the need for a separate chip in Apple silicon-powered computers.
+The T2 chip was discontinued with the completion of the Mac transition to Apple silicon in June 2023.